About RAS

 The usual format of the meetings is that we have an invited speaker who gives a one hour talk, followed by a break where you can have a drink, talk to other members and browse the library.
 This is followed by short talks by members on a variety of subjects e.g. observing techniques, things to observe, images.
 The meeting closes at 9.45pm.

 The society organises trips to local observatories and places of astronomical interest.
-Last May we visited the Royal Observatory, Greenwich.
+Last We visited the Royal Observatory, Greenwich, Jodrell Bank, The Science Museum, and organised a trip to witness the 1999 solar eclipse from Bulgaria.

 Our president is Dr Allan Chapman, the well-known historian and teacher of the history of Science in the Faculty of Modern History, Oxford.